-(i) Layer #1 is referred to as "initial amount" in Section 1.2 of Valuation
+$^{\rm 1}$ Layer #1 is referred to as "initial amount" in Section 1.2 and 1.3 of the Actuarial Valuation

 Teachers' Retirement System Defined Benefit Retirement Plan Description of Actuarial Methods and Valuation Procedures

 B. Valuation of Assets

 The actuarial asset value was reinitialized to equal Fair Value of Assets as of June 30, 2014.
 Beginning in FY15, the asset value method recognizes 20% of the gain or loss each year, for a period of 5 years.
 All assets are valued at fair value.
 Assets are accounted for on an accrued basis and are taken directly from financial statements audited by KPMG LLP.